skalable-samples/KotlinJS-Global-Stylesheet-with-Kotlin-Styled/README.md

 Here at sKalable we love all things Kotlin.
 We use it for working on the FrontEnd, BackEnd and everywhere in between.

 We are particularly excited about making code as clean and easy to use as possible within the Kotlin ecosystem.
 Enabling the formation of an environment that encourages engineers to develop fast, all while applying effective and understandable patterns.
-We are very passionate about that here @sKalable.
+We are very passionate about that @sKalable.

 Today we will be covering Global Styles in CSS in a KotlinJS project.